Vint: Later developments

-The scoring system of the classical Skruuvi, as played in the first half of the 20th century, was notoriously complicated, with scoring for games, made contracts, taken tricks (or avoided tricks in misääri), various honours, penalties for failed contracts, penalties for aces taken in tricks during a misääri contract and, of course, special scoring for bolshevik and mussolini.
+The scoring system of classical Skruuvi, as played in the first half of the 20th century, was notoriously complicated, with scoring for games, made contracts, taken tricks (or avoided tricks in misääri), various honors, penalties for failed contracts, penalties for aces taken in tricks during a misääri contract and, of course, special scoring for bolshevik and mussolini.

 Since the 1950s, at Helsingin Suomalainen Klubi, the scoring system has been streamlined.
 Bonuses for honors and the concept of playing a rubber have been dropped altogether.
-A match consists of four hands of ordinary skruuvi, four hands of kotkas and four hands of bolsheviks.
-According to earlier rules, it was possible to bid a bolshevik, but the club rules made it mandatory for everyone to bid bolshevik once during a twelve-hand match.
-Only slam contracts and doubled contracts are actually played out, and other contracts are judged made without actual card play.
+A match consists of four hands of ordinary skruuvi, four hands of kotkas, and four hands of bolsheviks.
+According to earlier rules, it was possible to bid a bolshevik, but club rules made it mandatory for everyone to bid bolshevik once during a 12-hand match.
+Only slam contracts and doubled contracts are actually played out; other contracts are judged made without actual card play.

-Another modern variant consists of eight hands, four hands of ordinary skruuvi and four hands of kotkas.
+Another modern variant consists of eight hands, four hands of ordinary skruuvi and four of kotkas.
 Points are awarded only for made contracts, avoided tricks in forced misääri, and penalties for undertricks and penalties for taken aces in misääri.
-In this variant, all the hands are played out, but the minimum allowed final contract is five odd tricks.
+In this variant, all hands are played out, but the minimum allowed final contract is five odd tricks.